UA-NASA-Robotics/Roobot-Over-IP/docs/ProgrammingROI.md

 Note the total general packet adds up to 64 bytes, the same length as the general buffer used to serialize the data...

 We need to define these subdevice ids, action codes, and payload structure.
-Open the `ModuleCodec.h` and `CodecReadme.md` both located in the lib folder.
+Create a new .h and .md file in the `lib/UDP-API` folder for these constants and their descriptors.

-Take a second to read a few lines of each to familiarize yourself with the format.
+Take a second to read a few lines of another modules api header file to familiarize yourself with the format.

 I would recommend the following steps:

-1. Add your module to the moduleTypes namespace in `ModuleCodec.h`
+1. Add your module to the moduleTypes namespace in `moduleTypes.h`
-2. Add a new namespace for your module in `ModuleCodec.h`, preferably at the bottom of the file.
+2. Add a new namespace for your module in `*ModuleName*.h`, the one you've created.
-3. Define your packet functions and structure in words in the `CodecReadme.md` file.
+3. Define your packet functions and structure in words in the `*ModuleName*.md` file.
-4. Translate these into code in the `ModuleCodec.h` file.
+4. Translate these into code in the `*ModuleName*.h` file.
 Note the descriptive types used within the file.
 These are used to make the code more readable and maintainable.
-They are not necessary, but are recommended.

 ## State Variable Management